schlegel11/MobileCoach/README.md

 	-Dvirtualservername.xyz.mc.configuration="/PATH_TO_YOUR_FILE/configuration.properties"

-Also the following should be added to avoid encoding problems on several operating systems:
+Also the following should be added to avoid encoding problems on several operating systems and/or RAM problems:

-	-Dfile.encoding=UTF8
+	-server -Dfile.encoding=UTF8 -Djava.awt.headless=true -Xms2g -Xmx2g

 You should also add the following parameters to avoid problems with the Log4J logging system: